Top 5 Medical Malpractice Insurance Companies in Utah

 - Obtain a certificate of compliance stating they’ve met all pre-litigation requirements.

 - Pre-Litigation Panel Review: Within 60 days of the notice, plaintiffs must request a confidential panel review.
-This panel assesses the case before it can proceed.
+This panel assesses the case before it can proceed to court and advises on the merit of the claim.
+If the plaintiff fails to schedule the panel review, or if the panel finds the claim is meritless, the court may award attorney fees and costs to the defendant.

 - 1970s: A nationwide medical malpractice “crisis” led to increased malpractice cases and a surge in insurance costs.